 Navya was adamant about testifying and for the agent to go to prison.
 She wanted her voice to stop her abuser from harming others.
 In fact, she hopes more girls stand up to those who harm them.

-But true justice—justice that heals and repairs harm arising from abuse—often requires more than a conviction.
+As Navya awaits the outcome in her case, true justice—justice that heals and repairs harm arising from abuse—often requires more than a conviction.
 In Navya’s case, she needed support to overcome shame and stigma related to the abuse and to move forward with her life.
 After she testified, staff from the shelter home where she stayed helped Navya rebuild her life.
 She was trained as a seamstress and enrolled in school.
 In 2015, when she turned 18 years old, she transitioned to a home for young women and got a job in a garment company.
 She earned a salary and opened a savings account as she grew in independence.

 In October 2018, the court awarded Navya Rs.
 1.25 lakh (approximately $1,800) financial compensation to help transition into life outside the young woman’s home.
 Navya plans to use the money to start her own garment shop with a few other girls from the home.
 Beyond giving Navya needed financial assistance, the compensation symbolises that her voice was heard and her story validated.